Michel del Castillo

-Michel del Castillo (a.k.a.
-Michel Janicot del Castillo) born in 1933 in Madrid is a French writer.
+Michel Janicot del Castillo (2 August 1933 – 17 December 2024) was a French writer.

-Biography
+Life and career

-Michel del Castillo was born in Madrid.
-His father, Michel Janicot, was French and his mother, Cándida Isabel del Castillo, Spanish.
+Michel del Castillo was born in Madrid on 2 August 1933.
+His father, Michel Janicot, was French and his mother, Cándida Isabel del Castillo, was Spanish.

-Interned in the concentration camp Rieucros in Mende with his mother during the Second World War, he developed a sense of belonging to this town, which has honored him by naming a school after him.
+Interned in the concentration camp Rieucros in Mende with his mother during the Second World War, he developed a sense of belonging to this town, which has honoured him by naming a school after him.

 He first studied politics and psychology, then turned to literature.
-Influenced by Miguel de Unamuno and Fyodor Dostoevsky, his books received many literary prizes, namely Prix Chateaubriand for Le Silence des Pierres (1975); Renaudot for La nuit du Décret (1981); Prix Maurice Genevoix for Rue des Archives (1994); Prix de l’Écrit Intime for Mon frère l’Idiot (1995); and Prix Femina essai for Colette, une Certaine France (2001).
+Influenced by Miguel de Unamuno and Fyodor Dostoevsky, his books received many literary prizes, namely Prix Chateaubriand for Le Silence des Pierres (1975); Renaudot for La nuit du Décret (1981); Prix Maurice Genevoix for Rue des Archives (1994); Prix de l’Écrit Intime for Mon frère l’Idiot (1995); and Prix Femina essai for Colette, une Certaine France (1999).